-What is Fashion Merchandising?
-How to Make it Your Career
+What is Fashion Merchandising and How to Make it Your Career

-Designer labels.
 Store window displays.
-Trendy textiles.
-They drive the business of fashion, which is a critical driver of the U.S. economy - more so than many think.
+Styling.
+Visual Merchandising.
+They drive the business of fashion, which is a critical driver of the U.S. economy – more so than many think.
 What appears to be art has a lot of science behind it.
 That's fashion merchandising.

-Compensation analysis site Payscale.com describes fashion merchandising as the buying, selling and marketing of the fashion industry, as opposed to areas of creation and design.
-Fashion merchandisers may work within retail operations as purchasing agents who select product lines and create promotions to enhance both brand and market share.
+Fashion merchandisers may work within retail operations as buyers who select product lines and create promotions to enhance both brand and market share.
 Others work directly for designers and fashion labels placing products in stores, finding shelf space, and managing marketing and promotions.
 Some get a college degree in fashion merchandising to prepare for opening their own store, which allows complete control over one's career in fashion.

-Simply put, fashion merchandising is one part art, one part business - or, as one source puts it: an eye for style meets a head for business.
+Simply put, fashion merchandising is one part art and one part business.
 This dynamic combination makes every day on the job different than the last.
-Here are some of the tasks involved in fashion merchandising: Here's why:
+Here are some of the tasks involved in fashion merchandising: Here’s why:

 - Developing campaigns to promote new products, collections and sales.